TernaryC/Tableturf-Clone/README.md

 # Tableturf-Clone
-A clone of Splatoon 3's Tableturf game
+A javascript clone of Splatoon 3's Tableturf game.
+No plans for server implementation as of yet.